zeroluck/docs/sources/articles/oxray.md

 10. Click `Submit` and the following `Registration Request` and `Registration Response` will appear.
 ![json-request-response](https://raw.githubusercontent.com/GluuFederation/oxRay/master/img/json-request-response.jpg)

 11. Save the Registration Response to your local system.
-Parameters `client_id` and `client_secret` is used in Liferay when configuring `portal-ext.properties`.
+Parameters `client_id` and `client_secret` is used in LifeRay when configuring `portal-ext.properties`.
 #### Modifying portal.properties

 It is necessary to modify `portal-ext.properties` file to reflect oxAuth server client credentials and server's URL.
 It can accomplished by navigating into `liferay-portal-6.2.0-ce-ga1\` folder , where `portal-ext.properties` resides.